1.3 Million More Workers Eligible For Overtime Pay, But Some Say Rules Fall Short

 (Jiffy Lube says it does not comment on its employment policies.)

-The last time the minimum salary threshold was set was in 1975, when stamps cost a dime and a gallon of milk about $1.50.
+The last time the minimum salary threshold was set was in 2004.
 Nowadays, that $23,660 salary falls below the poverty line for a family of four.
 So just about everyone agrees that needed updating.

 The Obama administration sought to expand the number of workers eligible for overtime pay by raising the salary threshold.
 It proposed more than doubling it to about $47,000.
 A Texas judge struck that down.
-Instead of appealing, the Trump administration issued its own rule, setting the threshold to a lower level.
+Instead, the Trump administration issued its own rule, setting the threshold to a lower level.

 Heidi Shierholz, former Labor Department chief economist under Obama, argues that the new rules fall short.
 She says the proposal she championed would have made four times as many workers eligible for overtime.